MarcAstner/CRAPy/PROGRESS_REPORT.md

 - implemented speed control

 #### Lucas:
-- Measuring and calculating the
+- Measuring/calculating the size of the joints
 - More CAD design of the rotating axis + the joint with two ball bearing supporting the mast

 #### Marc: